OUR FIRM

 Senior Managing Director

-Mr. Barnes is a Senior Managing Director and founding member of Newmarket.
-In addition to contributing to investment analysis, Mr. Barnes’s primary responsibilities relate to leading the firm’s operations.
+Mr. Barnes serves as Senior Managing Director and is a founding member of Newmarket.
+In addition to contributing to investment origination, analysis, and portfolio management, Mr. Barnes’s primary responsibilities relate to leading the firm’s operations.
+Mr. Barnes also serves as a member of the IIFC IV Investment Committee.
 Prior to founding Newmarket, Mr. Barnes served as Managing Director at Mariner Investment Group, which he joined in 2012 to launch the IIFC strategy.
-Prior to Mariner, Mr. Barnes served in various roles at Tangent, a behind-the-meter renewable energy generation development company; TowPath Renewable Ventures; and PPM Energy where he led the Company’s wind power development activities in New England.
-Additionally, Mr. Barnes was an attorney with Freshfields, Bruckhaus, Deringer, and Senior Corporate Counsel at CMS Energy UK, Ltd. Earlier in his career, Mr. Barnes was Assistant VP in ABN AMRO’s Structured Trade Finance Group.
+Prior to Mariner, Mr. Barnes served as Vice President of Project Finance and Legal at Tangent, a behind-the-meter renewable energy generation development company, as Managing Director at TowPath Renewable Ventures, where he was responsible for renewable energy loan origination and structuring, and as Senior Business Developer with PPM Energy, where he led the Company’s wind power development activities in New England.
+Additionally, Mr. Barnes was an attorney with Freshfields, Bruckhaus, Deringer, and Senior Corporate Counsel at CMS Energy UK, Ltd., where he concentrated on the structuring and financing of power and transportation infrastructure projects in Eastern Europe, West and South Africa, and the Middle East.
+Earlier in his career, Mr. Barnes was Assistant Vice President in ABN AMRO’s Structured Trade Finance Group, where he was responsible for arranging bi-lateral and multi-lateral institutional-backed senior project finance loans associated with power and petrochemicals projects in Latin America and South Asia.
 Mr. Barnes holds a BBA in Finance from Howard University and a JD from the Georgetown University Law Center.

 Molly Whitehouse